January 23, 2020

 It has been both the shortest and longest year of my life.
 So much of it feels like an absurd dream that I just need to wake up from, because… really, seriously, WTF?

 I wanted you all to understand why it’s so hard when people tell me at least I have my memories.
 And the best way I can really do that is share two photos which I haven’t shared before, from 5 days before she died, and 2 days before she died.
 They’re at the end of this post.
 And, yes, they’re going to be hard to see.
 But it’s how I see her the most when I think of her.
-(I’ve put them behind a “see more” tag, but because this is a scheduled post, I won’t know if it worked until it posts.)
-I thought about this for a long time before I included them.
+(They used to be behind a “Read More” tag, but it appears to no longer be working. -6/5/2021-) I thought about this for a long time before I included them.
 (Please know that the red you can see on her gown in one of the photos is melted popsicle, not blood.

 These images are seared into my brain.
 And it’s not just me; I have read from many widow(er)s that it’s because our last memory of our soulmate is death, or close to death.
 They are for me, some of my most prominent visual memories.
 These images, and worse.
 In general, I’m actually not really good at picturing anything I get told to picture.
 The phrase “mind’s eye” I never got because people would say, “visualize …whatever” and there’s nothing there for me.
 Just blackness.
 But these visuals?
 They’re always there.
 I have photos of her legs too (not included here), where they “treated” her lymphedema by essentially scalping her legs every few days.
 You know what fixed the exact same problem in 2017?
 Removing the damn tumor.